Configuring logging

 None

-In both cases, logLevels is a parameter array.
+Note that parameter logLevels is an array.
 It lets you provide from 0 to 3 different levels, as Apizr needs to get corresponding log level to each internal severity:

 - Low: logs any internal and normal execution step